Case Study: Tiny House Trailer Design

-A good foundation is important in any new venture, and, that is definitely true for a Tiny House!
-For a Tiny House on wheels, the trailer IS the foundation – both literally and figuratively.
-What is more important to the house than establishing a solid foundation?
-So, let’s start by engineering the very best tiny house trailer, then make the plans available for sale.
+A good foundation is important in any venture, and so very true for a Tiny Home Trailer!
+Yes, for a Tiny House on wheels, the trailer IS the foundation - both literally and figuratively.
+What is more important to a house than a solid foundation?

-At Synthesis we’ve designed several Tiny House Trailer Foundations that include some pretty cool and unique features.
-But, it’s not just the “cool” things that make the designs good.
-It’s the integration of cool with the first and most important need for a solid foundation.
+At Synthesis we have designed many Tiny House Trailer Foundations that include some pretty cool and unique features.
+But, it is not just the "cool" things that make a design good.
+It is the integration of cool with the first and most important need for a solid foundation.

-What Makes A Tiny House Trailer Design Different?
+What Makes A Tiny House Trailer Design Better?

-The first step with any design is understanding requirements – especially unique ones.
-You can see our emphasis by reading Product Requirements in the popular Product Development Process Article.
+The first step with any design is understanding requirements - especially unique ones.
+You can see this emphasis by reading Product Requirements in the popular Product Development Process Article.

-Here is a partial list of things that are important for Tiny House Trailer Plans design comparing to other types of trailers:
+Here is a partial list of things that are important for a Tiny House Trailer design comparing to other types of trailers:

-- For a Tiny House Trailer, the load is the house.
-Once the house is built, it stays, but it’s not static.
-(Utility trailers, car haulers and most flat beds have periodic loading – which is different.)
+- For a Tiny House Trailer, the load is the house, and the people, and the "stuff".
+Once the house is built, it stays on the trailer, but it is not static.
+(Utility trailers, car haulers and most flat beds have periodic loading - instead of a constant load.)

 - Loading is mostly at the edges where the walls attach.
 Some loads are in the center, but most of the weight is at the perimeter, because the walls hold the loft, often storage, the roof, snow loads, and wind loads.
 This all applies load at the deck edges.

 - For most trailers, some flex is no problem rolling down the road.
 As potholes and bumps, occur they flex slightly.
-A little flex is fine for a car hauler or a utility flatbed, because the car (or hay, or whatever) doesn’t care.
-However, in a Tiny Home, cracks appear in walls or ceilings, and windows can twist slightly and break.
+A little flex is fine for a car hauler or a utility flatbed, because the car (or hay, or whatever) doesn't care.
+However, for a Tiny Home, trailer flex can cause cracks in walls or ceilings, and windows can break.
 For a tiny house trailer, stiffness is very important.

 - A low bed height is good on many trailers, but the Tiny Home is unique as the bed is the start of the floor.
 Tiny Houses often push legal limits for height as they include lofts and vertical expansion.
-Gaining a few inches by making an even lower deck height is very desirable.
+Gaining a few inches by having a lower deck height is very desirable.

-In summary, the trailer must be super stiff, especially for edge loads.
-It must be stiff for the always live loads with activity in the house; wind, snow and other environmental conditions.
+In summary, the trailer must be super stiff, and especially strong for edge loads.
+It must be stiff for the live loads with activity in the house; wind, snow and other environmental conditions.
 The foundation built on a tiny house trailer must be strong to hold a full load all the time, and to travel flawlessly.
-Finally, it must allow all sorts of varying loads like tanks, batteries and storage.
+Finally, it must allow space for extras like in-frame tanks, storage, and batteries.

-Oh, and a Tiny House trailer design must allow all sorts of floor plans and have a low deck height (with insulation and no thermal bridging) to allow customers a roomy loft, and a cozy home.
-Most Tiny Homes are unique, not only in floor plan, but also in construction and in ways people live.
-A great Tiny House Trailer must handle all of it – as well as the normal functions and towing chores.
+Oh, and a good Tiny House trailer design must allow all sorts of floor plans with a low deck height (with insulation and no thermal bridging) to allow customers a roomy loft, and a cozy home.
+Tiny Homes are unique, not only in floor plan, but also in construction and in ways people live.
+A great Tiny House Trailer design must handle it all - as well as the normal trailer functions and towing chores.

 Truly, designing well for a Tiny Home has an extra level of thought and greater need for attention to detail.